Azeem46/finance-backend/README.md

 ### 3. Set up MongoDB:

 Ensure MongoDB is installed and running on your machine.
-You can use the default configuration, which assumes MongoDB is running on mongodb://localhost:27017/ledgerco.
+You can use the default configuration, which assumes MongoDB is running on your mongodb instance.

 ### 4. Start the server: